Eyes of Fire (film): Plot

-The film takes place in the year 1750 on the American frontier during the colonial days, before the United States declared its independence.
-The story is told through the viewpoints of Fanny and Meg, a young woman and a child who have been discovered by the French military.
-They had to flee their settlement after the new preacher, Will Smythe, was accused of having an affair with two women.
+In 1750 on the American frontier during the colonial days, before the United States declared its independence, Fanny and Meg, a young woman and a child have been discovered by the French military.
+The two relay a recent series of past events: Both fled their settlement after a new preacher, Will Smythe, is accused of having an affair with two women.
 The first is Fanny's mother Eloise, whose husband is away hunting for food, and another woman, Leah, who is insane.
-The other settlers wanted to hang them and Will is only saved when his noose rope breaks while Leah is seemingly babbling.
+The other settlers attempt to hang them and Will is only saved when his noose rope breaks while Leah babbles incoherently.

 They leave the camp with a few others who were against hanging the preacher: the couple Jewell Buchanan and Margaret Buchanan; their daughter Cathleen; Calvin and his wife, who goes by the name Sister; and their granddaughter Meg.
 As the group travels farther away from their town, the threat of attack from hostile Native American tribes becomes more prevalent until the group is eventually ambushed.
-Calvin does not survive the attack, but the others are protected by Leah, who has used witchcraft to provide their protection.
+Calvin does not survive the attack, but the others are protected by Leah, who used witchcraft to protect them.
 All the while the others are unaware that Leah is using magic to keep them safe.
 The remaining members of the group are forced to abandon their trail along the riverbank, and take cover in the woods far from man-made trails.
 At this time, Eloise's husband Marion Dalton returns home to find news that his wife was scheduled to be executed along with Will for adultery and also learns that the two are on the run with others from the town.
 Marion pursues and eventually catches up to them.
 Leah wanders away from the group for a short while.

 By this time the Shawnee Indians have caught up to the group and Marion Dalton, who speaks fluently in many tribal languages, is able to convince the Shawnee to abort the attack, at least for a short while, though Marion is certain the Shawnee will be back in bigger numbers.
 Leah returns covered in white feathers and Marion recognizes this as a warning from the Shawnee Indians to other members of the Shawnee tribe not to enter a nearby valley.
 Realizing that the Shawnee have superstitions about the valley, Marion leads the group there, knowing that if the Shawnee were to return, they would not follow the pioneers into the valley due to their superstitious fears.